joelsleeba/joelsleeba.github.io/content/posts/root_j600.md

 draft: false
 tags: [Android,Rooting]
 ---
-_This is the steps I followed to root my old Samsung Galaxy J6 device.
+_These are the steps I followed to root my old Samsung Galaxy J6 device.
 The procedure might vary slightly for other devices_
 # Requirements
 - Stock ROM of the current device OS
 - Android Development Bridge (ADB) installed in computer